esurface/smanage/README.md

 Rerun these jobs: 34,52
 ```

 The output for verbose commands can be extended to parse the .err or .out files to provided even more information using the 'SMANAGE_EXT_SOURCE' environment variable.
+Define the env variable SMANAGE_EXT_SOURCE to add a script to parse the .err or .out files.
+In the script, define a function called '_ext_handle_completed' that will be passed a bash list of jobs.
+See _ext_handle_example.

 ## Submit Mode: smanage submit